 In the top panel left panel we compare autarky to the first best.
 Here, we find a very clear shift in the distribution towards small firms.
-This made even more apparent in the top right-hand panel which shows that there are virtually no large firms in the economy.
-This lack of labour demand is what keeps the wage low.
+This made even more apparent in the top righthand panel which shows that there are virtually no large firms in the economy.
+This lack of labor demand is what keeps the wage low.
 This broad pattern is found in all of the panels.
 However, as credit market access varies, the deviation from the "first best" distribution of firm size diminishes.
 By the time of full credit market access, the first best is very similar to distribution generated by second-best credit markets.

 The gains from credit market access Figure 9 gives an insight into how the gains from participation in credit markets is distributed across the population.
 It contains two panels based on the level of competition.
 Comparing the two panels, it is clear that the gains and losses of credit markets, relative to autarky, are highly heterogeneous.
+This is important in thinking about possibilities for targeting market access towards particular sub-populations.
+That said, a key lesson is that distributional outcomes are largely driven by general equilibrium effects on wages and, to that extent, the specific targeting of credit may be less important on the impact on occupational choice and labor demand.

-Those who are wage labourers in autarky are all better off with the possibility of trading in credit markets.
+Those who are workers in autarky are all better off with the possibility of trading in credit markets.
 However, among those who were entrepreneurs in autarky, a large fraction also lose from the introduction of credit markets due to rising wages.
 These losses are concentrated amongst entrepreneurs with higher level of wealth, holding θ constant.
 These entrepreneurs had good access to capital even in autarky, and benefited from low wage levels.
 This effect is particularly pronounced in the right hand panel of Figure 10, where we compare payoffs with credit markets (with $\phi = 1$) to autarky.
-Here, high productivity entrepreneurs with low
+Here, high productivity entrepreneurs with low levels of assets benefit form the increased access to credit, despite the fact that this comes with sizeable wage increases.
+However, entrepreneurs with similarly high productivity and high levels of assets do still loose out relative to autarchy.
+For them the increased credit access is less important, since they can to a large extent, just self-finance their investment.
+In the absence of competition, all of the most productive entrepreneurs lose relative to autarchy, since the increase in wages is not compensated by better credit access.